samba-team/samba/README.md

   - make changes
   - when committing, be sure to add signed-off-by tags
       * see https://wiki.samba.org/index.php/CodeReview#commit_message_tags
-  - send a pull request for your branch through GitHub
+  - send a merge request for your branch through GitLab
-  - this will trigger an email to the samba-technical mailing list
+  - this will send an email to everyone registered on GitLab
   - discussion happens on the samba-technical mailing list as described below
   - more info on using Git for Samba development can be found on the Samba Wiki
       * see https://wiki.samba.org/index.php/Using_Git_for_Samba_Development